aahowel3/HCMV/README.md

-# HCMV
-slim simulations and comparitive pipeline plots

 # HCMV SLiM
+on SOL, source activate HCMV

 # Comparitive Pipeline
 one liner I used to pull out the start position and CIGAR string from a bam and the Rcode to graph it by duplication number